Pathoschild/smapi-mod-dump/source/~ImJustMatt/GarbageDay/docs/mod-integration.md

 ### SpriteSheets

-The SpriteSheet can be patched in the [Expanded Storage](https://github.com/ImJustMatt/StardewMods/blob/master/ExpandedStorage/docs/content-patcher.md) supported format.
+The SpriteSheet can be patched in the [eXpanded Storage](https://github.com/ImJustMatt/StardewMods/blob/master/ExpandedStorage/docs/content-patcher.md) supported format.

 Target Path: